lightning/bolts/01-messaging-crypto-and-init.md

 In order to allow zero-RTT encrypted+authenticated communication, a Noise Pipes protocol can be adopted which composes two handshakes, potentially falling back to a full handshake if static public keys have changed.

+## Lightning Message Format

+After decryption, all lightning messages are of the form:

+1. `2-byte` big-endian type.
+3. Data bytes as specified by the total packet length.

+The maximum size of these messages is `65535-bytes`, so the largest message data possible is 65533 bytes.
+If larger messages are needed in future, a fragmentation method will be defined.

+### Requirements

+A node MUST NOT send a message with more than `65533` data bytes.
+A node MUST NOT send an evenly-typed message not listed here without prior negotiation.

+A node MUST ignore a received message of unknown type, if that type is odd.
+A node MUST fail the channels if it receives a message of unknown type, if that type is even.

+A node MUST ignore any additional data within a message, beyond the length it expects for that type.

+A node MUST fail the channels if it receives a known message with insufficient length for the contents.

+### Rationale

+The standard endian of `SHA2` and the encoding of bitcoin public keys are big endian, thus it would be unusual to use a different endian for other fields.

+Length is limited to 65535 bytes by the cryptographic wrapping, and messages in the protocol are never more than that length anyway.

+The "it's OK to be odd" rule allows for future optional extensions without negotiation or special coding in clients.
+The "ignore additional data" rule similarly allows for future expansion.

+Implementations may prefer have message data aligned on an 8-byte boundary (the largest natural alignment requirement of any type here), but adding a 6-byte padding after the type field was considered
+wasteful: alignment may be achieved by decrypting the message into a buffer with 6 bytes of pre-padding.

 ## Initialization Message